NFL History Guide Circa 2004

 2001 Super Bowl XXXV Defeated New York Giants, 34-7

-An aside: The Baltimore Ravens is my home town team.
+Testimonial: The Baltimore Ravens is my home town team.
 I remember in November 6, 1995 when owner, Art Modell, announced in a press conference at Camden Yards that he had signed a deal to relocate the Browns to Baltimore in 1996.
 The 1996 season was the inaugural season of the Baltimore Ravens, and boy was I excited.
 They won their first game at home against the Oakland Raiders, but disappointedly lost the next two against the Pittsburgh Steelers and the Houston Oilers.
 In 1998 the Baltimore Ravens moved into their stadium at Camden Yards.
 Brian Billick became the new coach in 1998.
 In 2000 the Baltimore Ravens went to Tampa for Super Bowl XXXV where they met the New York Giants, cruising to a 34–7 win for their first championship in franchise history.
 The title made the Ravens the fourth Baltimore-based pro football team to win a league championship.
 They were preceded by the NFL Baltimore Colts in 1958, 1959 and 1970, the USFL Stars in 1985 and the CFL Stallions in 1995.
 Well I have watched all the ups and down over the years.
 And in 2012 I watched them win their second Super Bowl.
 Did I mention I was a passionate Ravens fan??
 This year I was offered a job I couldn't refuse, and I am now moving to the West Coast.
-I have checked out a number of movers in Baltimore MD and finally decided upon Hampden Moving & Storage, a family owned and operated moving company.
+I have checked out a number of family owned full service Baltimore movers and finally decided upon Hampden Moving & Storage.
+This is a 100 years+ established family owned and operated moving company.
 They now have fifth-generation family members in the key positions.
 I bet they have also watched the Baltimore Ravens games over the past twenty odd years as I have.
 Although they are local moving company they also do long distance moves.
 They have been fantastic helping me and my family through the budgeting, planning, preparation, packing, and entire relocation process.
 Let me just say, that even though I will not be living in Baltimore, I sure will be following all the Ravens' games.
 Once a Baltimore Ravens fan, always a Baltimore Ravens fan!

 Indianapolis Colts - Team History